Transfer Credit: CSU; UC

 C-ID: AJ 160

-Survey of the relationships of the criminal justice system and the community; symptomatic aspects of community mistrust, lack of cooperation and misunderstanding.
+Survey of the relationships of the criminal justice system and the community; explore aspects of community mistrust and misunderstanding of the criminal justice system.
 The process of interaction between the criminal justice practitioner and the citizen.
-Analysis of how relationships are developed, maintained and changed.
+Analysis of how relationships are developed, maintained, and changed.
 Total of 54 hours lecture.

 Transfer Credit: CSU